Dan5ku/Flutter-Weather-App/README.md

 # my_app

 A new weather app created with flutter dart.
+The app uses weather data from https://api.openweathermap.org api.

 ## Getting Started